Controversial Street Names on an Italy Tour

 The controversial statue of Piazza Ognissanti in Florence

-Piazza Ognissanti in Florence boasts the statue of Romano Romanelli representing Hercules and the lion.
-Tourists may think it’s just one of the many works of art of the Renaissance period inspired by classicism that embellishes many squares of the Tuscan city.
+Piazza Ognissanti in Florence features a statue of Romano Romanelli, representing Hercules and the Lion.
+Tourists may think it’s just one of the many works of art of the Renaissance period, inspired by classicism that embellishes many squares of the Tuscan city.

 The truth is that the statue was made in 1935 and placed in the square in 1937 to celebrate the victory of Fascism in Ethiopia, recalling one of the most controversial pages of Italian history: the (late) colonialism.

-Under that light, the statue’s symbols acquire new meaning: Hercules is supposed to represent the power and strength of Mussolini who defeats the local Ethiopian Emperor Hailé Selassié, whose coat of arms was the lion.
+Under that light, the statue’s symbols acquire new meaning: Hercules is supposed to represent the power and strength of Mussolini, who defeated the local Ethiopian Emperor Hailé Selassié, whose coat of arms was the lion.

-In a time when the influence of the Cancel Culture Movement, which started in the USA, is spreading in Europe, Romanelli’s statue in Piazza Ognissanti in Florence became very controversial because it combines two hot topics: the shame of colonialism in Africa and the military achievements of the dictatorship.
+In a time when the influence of the Cancel Culture Movement, which originated in the USA, is spreading in Europe, Romanelli’s statue in Piazza Ognissanti in Florence has become highly controversial because it combines two sensitive topics: the shame of colonialism in Africa and the military achievements of the dictatorship.

-European monarchs occupied most of Africa’s territories since the beginning of colonialism, leaving, by the end of the 19th century, Ethiopia and Liberia the only independent countries.
+European monarchs occupied most of Africa’s territories since the beginning of colonialism, leaving Ethiopia and Liberia as the only independent countries by the end of the 19th century.

 In fact, forty years later, Ethiopian sovereignty was defeated by Mussolini in the Second Italo-Ethiopian War, equally controversial for the illegal use of poisonous gases and for the high number of victims on both sides.